Corporate values are more than just words on your website and employee handbook.

 4) Tie values into the recruiting practices

-Make candidates know your company values from day one.
-State our values in the interviews, and ask candidates questions about how they have demonstrated your company values.
+Make candidates know your company values from day one; state your values in the interviews, and ask candidates questions about how they have demonstrated your company values.
 This will help you hire like-minded people that are aligned with your organizational values and company culture.
-91 percent of managers in the U.S. say a candidate's alignment with the company culture is equal to or more important than skills and experience.
-Managers want direct reports that are aligned with the company, and it's no surprise why: according to a recent Glassdoor survey, values and culture top the list of employee satisfaction factors.
-Happy employees are engaged and productive employees.
-Increasing your employees’ awareness of value alignment will make them more engaged.
+91 percent of managers in the U.S. say a candidate’s alignment with the company culture is equal to or more important than skills and experience.

 How do you integrate company values into your organization’s day-to-day?